History of the FIFA World Cup: 1980s

 The 1986 World Cup was supposed to be hosted by Colombia.
 However, Colombia withdrew as the host to the tournament on 25 October 1982.
 Replacement hosts Mexico became the first nation to host two World Cup editions.
 The format changed again, with the second round being replaced by the round of 16 and the return of the quarter-finals.
 It was also decided that the final two matches in all groups would kick off simultaneously, to ensure complete fairness.
 Colombia then failed to even qualify.
 Canada, Denmark and Iraq debuted.
 José Batista of Uruguay set a World Cup record being sent off after a mere 56 seconds into the game against Scotland.
-The quarterfinal match between England and Argentina is remembered for two remarkable Diego Maradona goals, later regarded as player of the tournament, the first, the controversial handball goal, and the second, considered to be the Goal of the Century, in which he dribbled half the length of the field past five English players before scoring.
+The quarter-final match between England and Argentina is remembered for two remarkable Diego Maradona goals, later regarded as player of the tournament, the first, the controversial handball goal, and the second, considered to be the Goal of the Century, in which he dribbled half the length of the field past five English players before scoring.
 In the final, Argentina beat West Germany 3–2, inspired by Diego Maradona, who set up Jorge Burruchaga for the winner.